PostgreSQL Partition Manager Extension (pg_partman)

 check_unique_constraints.py

-• Partitioning using inheritance (native still does this internally) has the shortcoming of not allowing a unique constraint to apply to all tables in the entire partition set without causing large performance issues once the partition set begins to grow very large.
+• Declarative partitioning has the shortcoming of not allowing a unique constraint if the constraint does not include the partition column.
+This is often not possible, especially with time-based partitioning.
 This script is used to check that all rows in a partition set are unique for the given columns.

-• Note that on very large partition sets this can be an expensive operation to run that can consume a large chunk of storage space.
-The amount of storage space required is enough to dump out the entire index's column data as a plaintext file.
+• Note that on very large partition sets this can be an expensive operation to run that can consume large amounts of storage space.
+The amount of storage space required is enough to dump out the entire index’s column data as a plaintext file.

 • If there is a column value that violates the unique constraint, this script will return those column values along with a count of how many of each value there are.
 Output can also be simplified to a single, total integer value to make it easier to use with monitoring applications.